Automatically populate fillable PDF based on data from SharePoint list in Power Automate

 The next step is delivery.
 For demonstrating purposes, let us set an email delivery.

 Fill-in a recipient email.
 Add recipients for a copy or blind copy if you need.
-Define the subject of the letter.
-And write an email body.
+Define the subject and write an email body.

 You can configure as many deliveries as you need, or even skip the step.
-Check all the available options and how to handle them here.
+Check all the available options and how to handle them in this article.

 Start the Process